bioexcel/qmmm_bpg/docs/input_preparation/QM_treatment.rst

 Basis functions described in the Gaussian type orbitals for each element are supplied through the basis set file.
 For the basis set, multiple choices are available.
-The :ref:`ref_basis_sets` section of the guide will give an overview of these choices.
+The :ref:`ref_basis_sets` section of the guide gives an overview of these choices.
 Likewise the pseudopotentials for using with plane waves must also be supplied.

-The exchange-correlation (XC) functional within DFT contains approximations which make it a source of inaccuracy in a DFT calculation.
+The exchange-correlation (XC) functional within DFT contains approximations that make it a source of inaccuracy in a DFT calculation.
 This stems from the fact that the exact functionals for exchange and correlation are not known.
-There are many choices of XC functional, with different levels of accuracy (see Jacobs ladder).
+There are many choices of XC functional, with different levels of accuracy (see `"Jacob's ladder" <https://doi.org/10.1063/1.1390175>`_).
 However greater accuracy usually comes with more computational cost.
-The :ref:`ref_xc` section will outline the available options for XC functionals in CP2K and how to use them.
+The :ref:`ref_xc` section outlines the available options for XC functionals in CP2K and how to use them.

-In Quickstep, a self-consistant (SCF) calculation is performed in order to find the ground state energy of the system (with the atom positions fixed).
-This involves performing a number of SCF steps where in each step the potential is calculated from the electronic density and then this is used to construct a new electron density by solving the KS equations (this density is then used in the next SCF step).
+In Quickstep, a self-consistent (SCF) calculation is performed in order to find the ground state energy of the system (with the atom positions fixed).
+This involves performing a number of SCF steps where in each step the potential is calculated from the electronic density and used to construct a new electron density by solving the KS equations (this density is then used in the next SCF step).
 The SCF converges when the required tolarence for self-consistency is met.
 The electronic state found at the end of a converged SCF calculation represents the best prediction of the employed method for the electronic ground state energy minimum.
 As this calculation is self-consistent, its convergence properties will highly depend on the starting electronic density.
 Therefore, a good starting electronic density will allow the calculation to converge faster.
 If the SCF has not converged after it has exceeded the maximum number of steps (set by ``MAX_SCF)`` the SCF calculation will terminate and print the warning message: "SCF has not converged".
 Information on how to overcome the issue of a non-converging SCF calculation can be found under :ref:`ref_troubleshooting`.

 The SCF calculation involves inner and outer loops.
 If the inner SCF loop does not converge in the desired number of steps (set in ``MAX_SCF``) then the inner loop will exit in order to prevent wasting time heading in the wrong direction.
 The preconditioner is recalculated and then a new inner loop SCF begins, with the number of outer steps incremented by one.
 This will hopefully stand a better chance of converging than the previous inner cycle.
 This process will be repeated for a number of outer steps (set in the ``&OUTER_SCF`` section).
 After this the SCF calculation is terminated.
 Hence, the maximum number of SCF steps attempted is given as the product of the inner SCF steps and the outer SCF steps.